 Suddenly things were over and people were running out the door to the airport; there were hugs and tears and promises of being in touch.
 The room emptied.
 M and I headed to the bar.
 We sat there, in a nice sitting area behind the bar, for an hour and a half, just unwinding and talking about everything, she with a red wine, me with an O’Doul’s.
 As we crossed through the lobby we passed an attendee and stopped to chat….for what ended up being another hour and a half!
 It was a wonderful conversation and delightful connection.

 Life since returning has yet to settle back into what I can say is “normal.”
-I believe my DNA has changed and in fact several people have said that of all his descriptions, I most closely match Alan Sasha Lithman’s Psyche Materialis.
-I know I am different; I’ve always been different.
-When I read his description of his “butterfly species” of human being waiting in the wings, all I can say is that the hair stood up on the back of my neck, and I felt awash with a visceral response beyond words.
-That others who know me well, have known me for 30 years, say it’s a match, my knees become weak and I feel dizzy with responsibility.
+I believe my DNA has changed.
+Alan Sasha Lithman, who wrote An Evolutionary Agenda, describes our transformational challenge as a species as moving from Homo Egoicus to Homo Transitionalis.
+I don’t know if I believe it’s a true evolution that’s called for or if we merely need to develop what we already have as humans.
+I do know that I am different from other humans in at least one way.
+I’ve always been different because of my understanding and memory of where I came from.
+Lithman describes a “butterfly species” of a human being waiting in the wings, who when it feels the call agrees to go through a seeming “death” process to emerge a new human.
+All I can say is that when I read his description the hair stood up on the back of my neck, and I felt awash with a visceral response beyond words.
+Others who know me well say it’s a match.
+My knees become weak and I feel dizzy with the responsibility when I consider this.

 So that’s how I’ve been since I’ve been back.
 Recovering from the “LA Energy” has also played a large role; slowly, I’m re-grounding in paradise, where angels go on vacation.
-I’ve also had a lot of catching up to do in my “real job,” and our summer Visitor Season is nearly upon us!
-Sorry it’s taken so long to post this!
+I’ve also had a lot of catching up to do in my “real job,” at Angels Rest on Resurrection Bay LLC.
+Our summer Visitor Season is nearly upon us!
+Sorry, it’s taken so long to post this!

 My head is still reeling with all the amazing people I met, and all their amazing projects and dreams.
 I hold each of them in my heart and wish for them everything they need to be successful.
 To everyone who attended or was involved with the Summit: I love you all!